‘The View’ Star Meghan McCain Says Marrying Husband Ben Domenech Is ‘The Best Decision I’ve Ever Made’

 I really enjoy speaking with Ben Shapiro @officialbenshapiro for this weeks “The Ben Shapiro Show Sunday Special” – you can find it all over the internets.
 He asked me questions no one ever seems to care to ask and truly listened.
 I am grateful for our conversation and his capacity to constantly raise important political and cultural conversations during this time of such censorship. ????????????????????????

-McCain and Domenech tied the knot in November of 2017 at her family’s ranch in Arizona.
-The wedding, which was scheduled to be at a later date, was pushed forward so McCain’s critically ill father John McCain would be able to be an integral part of the ceremony.
+McCain and Domenech tied the knot in November 2017 at her family’s ranch in Arizona.
+The wedding, which was scheduled to be at a later date, was pushed forward so McCain’s critically ill father would be able to be an integral part of the ceremony.

-USA Today reported that McCain called Domenech her support system during “the worst year of my life” between August of 2018 and August of 2019.
-This was when she not only lost her father to brain cancer but also, miscarried her and Domenech’s first child.
+USA Today reported that McCain called Domenech her support system during “the worst year” of her life between August 2018 and August 2019.
+This was when she not only lost her father to brain cancer but also miscarried her and Domenech’s first child.

-McCain recently posted a throwback photo of herself to Instagram of herself and her friend Josh Rupley.
-Followers of The View star were shocked to see her sporting pink hair and smoky eyes in the post, sharing a drink with her friend in a photo taken when McCain lived in Hollywood in what she called the “ultimate bachelorette pad” that overlooked Hollywood and Vine.
-She also told fans to google a photo spread she did with Refinery 29 showing off the over-the-top decor.
+McCain recently posted a throwback photo of herself to Instagram that also included her friend Josh Rupley.
+Followers of The View star were shocked to see her sporting pink hair and smoky eyes in the post, sharing a drink with her friend.
+The photo was taken when McCain lived in Hollywood in what she called the “ultimate bachelorette pad” that overlooked Hollywood and Vine.
+She also told fans to Google a photo spread she did with Refinery 29 showing the over-the-top decor.

 The Inquisitr recently reported that McCain joked about getting fired from The View after her face appeared on a new coffee mug featuring all the hosts of the daytime talk series.